Factbox: Candidates in Colombia's presidential election

-(Reuters) - Colombian President Juan Manuel Santos is running for a second term in a May 25 election.
-Polls show he could lose to right-wing candidate Oscar Ivan Zuluaga in a June run-off.
+(Reuters) - Colombian President Juan Manuel Santos and right-wing economist Oscar Ivan Zuluaga go into Sunday’s presidential election neck-and-neck in polls, meaning a second-round runoff in June is likely.

-The main campaign issue has been peace talks with Marxist guerrillas that Santos launched in 2012 in hopes of ending a 50-year war.
-Critics say he may be offering the rebels too much but Santos says a peace deal is vital to Colombia’s future.
+The main campaign issue has been peace talks with Marxist guerrillas that Santos launched in 2012 in hope of ending a 50-year civil war.
+Zuluaga says he is offering the rebels too much.

 As defense minister for former President Alvaro Uribe, Santos led a successful campaign against the Revolutionary Armed Forces of Colombia (FARC) rebels.
-Santos and Uribe were allies, but Santos broke with his former mentor after his 2010 election victory and later opened peace talks with the rebels.
+Santos and Uribe were allies but Santos broke with his former mentor after his 2010 election victory and later opened peace talks with FARC.

-He won support with promises to end the war and help the economy, but the slow pace of talks has left many impatient and spurred criticism that he is offering too many concessions.

 A U.S.-trained economist, Santos warns the talks could collapse if he is not re-elected.
 Born into one of Colombia’s most powerful families, Santos, 62, has followed market-friendly economic policies, helping to sustain solid growth.

-Zuluaga has recently surged in the polls with promises to defeat the rebels on the battlefield, a strategy championed by his mentor, Uribe, and to improve education and healthcare.
+Zuluaga has recently surged in the polls with promises to improve education and healthcare, and to defeat the rebels on the battlefield, a strategy championed by his mentor Uribe.

-The 54-year-old, who served as finance minister under Uribe, says the government should not negotiate with the FARC while they are still at arms.
-He says he would only support talks if the FARC calls a unilateral ceasefire, and insists rebel leaders must serve prison time.
+The 55-year-old, who served as finance minister under Uribe, says the government should not negotiate with the FARC while they are still at arms.
+He says he would support talks only if the FARC calls a unilateral ceasefire, and insists rebel leaders must serve prison time.

 As finance minister, he was credited with bringing growth to Latin America’s fourth-largest economy even as the global financial crisis battered other emerging markets.